minisounds/EZHomework/README.md

 # StudyFinder
-Created for The (Hackathon) by Jacob Ismael, Jason Zhang, Aiden Shiu, Saarang Bondalapati, and Brayden Snedigar
+Created for The (Hackathon) by Jacob Ismael, Jason Zhang, Aiden Shiu, Saarang Bondalapati, and Vlad Korneev

 <hr>